 Proceeds from the evening benefited the BSC and its efforts to grow the economic impact sports tourism has on central Kentucky.

-It will be the first PGA TOUR tournament to be held in the state since the Kentucky Derby Open was contested in Louisville from 1957-59.
+The Barbasol Championship will be held the second time, July 15 – 21, 2019 at Keene Trace Golf Club’s Champions course.
+The Barbasol Championship became the first PGA TOUR tournament to be held in Kentucky since the Kentucky Derby Open was contested in Louisville from 1957-59.
 Gary Player claimed his first TOUR victory in the 1958 event.
 PGA TOUR Champions also held the Bank One Classic in Lexington from 1983-97.

 On Saturday, August 10, runners and walkers will take to the streets of downtown Lexington for a night of entertainment and activities.